 Also, ensure that the meeting summary is shared with all the stakeholders (even if they weren’t present) so their work is aligned with the goals.
 Meeting summaries along with a list of actions that denotes who needs to do what is a very crucial part which often gets overlooked.
 Make sure you always have a scribe at your meeting who will take notes.

 Also, don’t forget to send that anonymous feedback form to evaluate how effective the meeting was for attendees.
 Ask for their suggestions and if it was a valuable use of their time.

 · Are meeting audits a thing at your workplace?

 Sometimes, we have a calendar so packed that instead of thinking if a meeting is the best use of everyone’s time, we just walk into it.
 Lew Cirne, the chief of New Relic, a software analytics company, follows a regular practice.
 “One of the things I do on a quarterly basis is to review the standing meetings on my calendar, and every one of them ought to be able defend itself,” he said.
 “The point is not to keep going to that meeting just because you always have to go.
 I ask myself ‘Why?’ and I encourage my managers to question their calendars, too.”

 A recent study in the Journal of Organizational Behavior found that, while wasting time is typically unacceptable in all other aspects of business life, “in the case of meetings, wasted time seems to be an accepted norm.”

-With all these simple tips, let’s put an end to this thought process and bid goodbye to unproductive meetings.
+With all these simple reminders, let’s put an end to this thought process and bid goodbye to unproductive meetings.

 Subscribe to SmartTask Blog